DataDog/documentation/content/en/tracing/guide/service_overrides.md

 ### Before inferred services

 Datadog used to change service names of client spans (`span.kind:client`) to represent databases, queues, and third-party dependencies.
 For example, a client call from service `A` to a PostgreSQL database would be tagged as `service:postgres` or `service:A-postgres`.
-Changing the service name of spans will be referred to as a [**service override**](#service-override) in the rest of this guide.
-The initial service name will be referred to as the [**base service**](#base-service)
+Changing the service name of spans is referred to as a [**service override**](#service-override) in the rest of this guide.
+The initial service name is referred to as the [**base service**](#base-service).

 In this approach, a span representing a client call from a service `auth-dotnet` to a PostgreSQL database would be tagged with `service:auth-dotnet-postgres`.
 In service maps, these dependencies were represented as separate services, as shown below: